vikas-movva/Obsidian/School/CP312 Algorithm Design and Analysis/Assignments/Assignment 3/Assignment 3.md

+---
+title: Assignment 3
+tags:
+  - cp312
+  - school
+---

+# Assignment 3

 ## 1
 ### 1.A
 #### Longest duration
 For this counter example assume that we are scheduling tasks

 | Task ID | Start Time | End Time | Duration |
 | ------- | ---------- | -------- | -------- |